mimblewimble/site/yeastplume.md

 I've been working on Grin part-time since about May of 2017.
 Some of the things I've been doing since then are (all can be considered still in progress):

+* Much work on refactoring the wallet code to support further wallet usability and security features.
+* Begun work on an [embedded wallet web-interface](https://github.com/mimblewimble/grin-web-wallet), which will hopefully greatly increase grin's usability.
-* Developing the [Cuckoo Miner](https://github.com/mimblewimble/cuckoo-miner) library, which is what drives all of the mining support currently in Grin.
+* Developing the [Grin-Miner](https://github.com/mimblewimble/grin-miner) application and the [Cuckoo Miner](https://github.com/mimblewimble/cuckoo-miner) library, which is what drives all of the mining support currently in Grin.
 It uses a plugin architecture which will hopefully allow any and all mining plugins to be included as part of the main Grin package, as well as support standalone mining clients.
 * Adapting and maintaining a set of mining plugins from [John Tromp's cuckoo cycle implementations](https://github.com/mimblewimble/cuckoo) for use in Cuckoo Miner.
 (Ensuring the latest and greatest updates are always in Grin)
 * Updating [our fork of secp256k1](https://github.com/mimblewimble/secp256k1-zkp) to support switch commitments, (which will provide optional quantum-hardness as well as allows for wallet reconstruction from seed).
 * Core work to implement switch commitments and provide a wallet restoration function.
 * Implementing Aggregated (Schnorr) Signatures within our secp256k1 fork and within the Grin wallet.
 * Integrating Bullet Proofs into Grin, and adding message rewinding functionality to support wallet restore
 * Core work on our PMMR implementation and storage formats.
-* Grin's new TUI (text user interface, providing a real-time view of what's going on in the server)
+* Grin's TUI (text user interface, providing a real-time view of what's going on in the server)
 * Performance improvements in several areas (in particular around output retrieval for the wallet)
 * Ongoing work on Docker deployments for testing purposes, as well as to provide an eventual release vector.
 * Plenty of vital but unglamourous work, such as config file infrastructure, logging, test infrastructure, build maintenance.